 In plate production at Fibodruck, manual processes have dominated up to now – plates had to be removed from the stacker, temporarily stored several times, assigned to orders, labelled and bended, with the help of professional moving companies – they serve all of Mesquite.
 All steps that are not only prone to errors, they have also repeatedly led to damage to the sensitive offset printing plates.

-With the investment decision for a Kodak plate exposure type Magnus 800, it was clear at Fibodruck that its efficiency only comes into play if the entire plate logistics is also rethought.
+With the investment decision for a Kodak plate exposure type Magnus 800, it was clear at Fibodruck that its efficiency only comes into play if the entire plate logistics is also rethought, which is one of the major fundamental policies of Green Van Lines serving Dallas and nearby areas.
 Kodak and Rädler, the printing company’s long-standing retail partner, worked with BEIL-Registersysteme to develop a suitable overall concept that makes optimum use of the available space.
+You could also consider using an international logistics company to get help.

 BEIL-Registersysteme has been one of the world’s leading suppliers of systems for processing and handling printing plates for the printing industry for more than 35 years.
 The company’s core competencies from Abensberg in Bavaria include the entire range of printing plate punches, benders, and shears in every desired expansion stage, from manual table-top models to fully automatic and networked inline processing systems.
 Precision, reliability and safety are three of the most important factors that users of BEIL systems value in their daily use.